hsolgaard/zha-bindings-manager/README.md

 2. Add it as a Lovelace resource: **Settings → Dashboards → ⋮ → Resources → Add
    Resource**, URL `/local/zha-binding-map-card.js`, type **JavaScript Module**.

+**Updating a manual install:** HACS installs auto-bust the browser cache on update; a manual `/local/` resource doesn't, so after replacing the file your browser may keep serving the old cached copy even after restarting Home Assistant.
+A hard refresh (Ctrl/Cmd+Shift+R) usually fixes it.
+If it doesn't, add a version tag to the resource URL itself — e.g.
+`/local/zha-binding-map-card.js?v=0172` — and bump that number each time you update the file manually; a changed URL forces the browser to fetch fresh rather than serve its cache.

 ### Add the card

 Add manually via YAML, or edit a dashboard → add card → search "ZHA Bindings Manager":